Nanny Contract with Free Template

 Tax withholding

-Indicate that you will be withholding 7.65 percent of their pay for their share of FICA taxes (Social Security and Medicare).
+Indicate that you will withhold 7.65 percent of their pay for their share of FICA taxes (Social Security and Medicare).
 While withholding income tax is optional, it’s highly recommended to do this so your employee won’t be stuck paying their entire tax obligation when they file their return.
 The amount you take out will be based on their Form W-4.
-If you do withhold income taxes, include that in this section along with any other taxes or withholdings.
+If you withhold income taxes, include that in this section along with any other taxes or withholdings.

-Also, mention that you will provide them a Form W-2 at year-end and report their income to federal and state tax agencies.
+Also, mention that you will provide them with a Form W-2 at year-end and report their income to federal and state tax agencies.

 Paid time off